 They probably have been good at selling or running the register.

-Just because someone was a good salesperson or a reliable employee doesn’t mean they know how to train someone.
+Just because someone was a good salesperson or a reliable team member doesn’t mean they know how to train someone.

 You probably didn’t give them a choice so they feel it is something they have to do, which translates to frustration with their learners.